adam12/phoenix_mtm/README.md

    You can pass along attributes directly to the generated inputs and labels by passing a keyword list inside both `label_opts` and `input_opts` keys.

-## TODO

-- It would be nice to not have to get! each relationship we want to associate.